offen/deb/README.md

 # deb

-Offen as a Debian package
+Offen Fair Web Analytics as a Debian package

-This repo holds a script and some configuration files to package Offen as a Debian package.
+This repo holds a script and some configuration files to package Offen Fair Web Analytics as a Debian package.
 It can be run as:

 ```
 ./package [arch - default=amd64]